 What They Found

 After HBOT, patients showed a 37.8% increase in their glucose infusion rate after one month, indicating improved insulin sensitivity.
-They also had lower levels of serum insulin, fasting glucose, and hemoglobin A1C.
+They also had lower levels of serum insulin, fasting glucose, and haemoglobin A1C.
 The HBOT group showed significant improvements in stroke recovery scores (NIHSS) at both 10 days and one month compared to baseline and the control group.

 Canadian Relevance